brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/field_slices.md

 # [Pressure-field slices in 3D](@id gallery-field-slices)

 Two intersecting slices reveal the transmitted and scattered field of a fluid sphere.
-The wave travels along +x; color shows the real part of total pressure divided by incident amplitude.
+The wave travels along +x.
+Color shows the real part of total pressure divided by incident amplitude.
 The downstream slice is at x = 25 mm.

 ```@example gallery_field_slices
 using AcousticScattering